DanielJMaia/magic-market-project/README.md

     - As mentioned above, a website like this in production would take the user through several checkout steps, such as asking for the user shipping and billing address.
 It would send a confirmation email containing tracking information.
 - Vendor Features
     - Once checkout has been processed, it would be nice to have the vendor informed that their orders have been bought and then have them receive buyer information.
 The buyer should also receive an email confirmation with a transaction ID.
+- Users have the choice to save their address, and if they do, the next time they checkout they will have their address saved on the right side of the page instead of the placeholder address.
 - The final step would be using the Scryfall API to set up a database with all 20 000+ cards.
 This would then serve to provide autocomplete functions when searching cards, as well as significantly more filtering options.